 After you’ve created your web pixel and configured it to a merchant’s shop, your pixel is able to load in the shop’s online store.
 As a customer browses the online store, they’ll trigger customer events that are published to a Shopify data layer or event bus.
 Your pixel can subscribe to the events on this data layer and then transform the event payloads into a format that conforms to the requirements of your pixel’s data collection endpoint.

-Web pixel app extensions provide partners with a simplified process for managing and processing behavioral data, by loading pixels in a secure sandbox environment with APIs for subscribing to customer events.
-Web pixel app extensions provide the following benefits to merchants and partners:
+Web pixel app extensions provide developers with a simplified process for managing and processing behavioral data, by loading pixels in a secure sandbox environment with APIs for subscribing to customer events.
+Web pixel app extensions provide the following benefits to app users and developers:

-- Eliminate or minimize the need for merchants to add tracking code
+- Eliminate or minimize the need for users to add tracking code

 - Securely access all surfaces, like storefront, checkout and post-purchase pages

-- Control what data partners have access to
+- Control what data the developers have access to

 - Avoid performance and privacy alerts